What Is Pulse Code Modulation (PCM)? How Does It Work in 2026?

 5. Regenerative Repeater

-When transmitting PCM signals long-distance, a regenerative repeater amplifies it and removes noise.
-By interpreting the original binary data, it creates a clean signal.
+When transmitting PCM signals long-distance, a regenerative repeater amplifies it and removes noise from the signal.

 6. Decoder